SuhasBRao/Sign-to-Speech-/index.md

 Feel free to modify the project and open a Pull request.

-Above are few of the papers our team referred to do this project.
-We have also referred several other Conference papers.
 **Also you can refer this article [Sign language recognition using Python and Opencv](https://data-flair.training/blogs/sign-language-recognition-python-ml-opencv/)**